Demand Gen Isn’t just some Regular Ol' Campaign. It’s a Crazy Cool Campaign, Yo!

 Audience Creation:

-When you create an audience in Demand Gen, you can target custom segments (formerly custom audiences who are targeted by their past search behavior or website activity), remarketing lists, lookalike segments (created from a seed customer list), interests & detailed demographics (think In-Market or Affinity Audiences) and demographic targeting.
+When you create an audience in Demand Gen, you can target custom segments, remarketing lists, lookalike segments (created from a seed customer list), interests & detailed demographics (think In-Market or Affinity Audiences) and demographic targeting.
 You can also add exclusions here.
 This is especially important for strategy, as you do not want to target users who have already completed the desired action on your website.

 Ad Creation